 Scholarships available for all students

 Admitted students are awarded scholarships tailored to their specific and individual situation.
 The aim of the scholarship is that no admitted student will need to obtain a part-time job and can fully concentrate on their studies.

 Talented and Motivated Students

-The Top Master Programme in Nanoscience has been reviewed as excellent three times in a row (Dutch Ministry of Education) and is embedded in a top research institute.
-It aims to train the cutting edge scientists of the future.
+The Top Master program in Nanoscience has been reviewed as excellent three times in a row (Dutch Ministry of Education) and is embedded in a top research institute.
+It aims to train scientists of the future to perform cutting-edge research.
 It offers a challenging program for very talented and motivated students.
-It is strongly intertwined with research at the Zernike Institute for Advanced Materials: the courses are taught by top international scientists and a large part of the program consists of conducting high-level scientific research yourself.
-Students come from all over the world.
+It is strongly intertwined with research at the Zernike Institute for Advanced Materials: the courses are taught by international top scientists and a large part of the program consists of hands-on lab-work and conducting high-level scientific research yourself.

 Why study this program in Groningen?